 Astroparticle physics research is a concerted effort between theory and experiment.
-As well as inspiring a vast spectrum of experiments, theories of fundamental interactions are indispensable to the analysis and interpretation of experimental data.
+As well as inspiring a vast spectrum of experiments, unified theories of fundamental interactions are indispensable to the analysis and interpretation of experimental data.
 Many European institutes recognise the exciting challenges presented by astroparticle physics and, accordingly, are expanding their activities in the field of theory.
-APPEC, with the help of CERN, has established the European Consortium for Astroparticle Theory (EuCAPT) as a hub to increase the exchange of ideas and knowledge and to promote scientific and training activities in the field of astroparticle physics theory.
+APPEC has established the European Consortium for Astroparticle Theory (EuCAPT) as a hub to increase the exchange of ideas and knowledge and to promote scientific and training activities in the field of astroparticle physics theory.